particle-iot/docs/src/content/support/troubleshooting/common-issues.md

 {{#if electron}}

-## Flashing Green
+## Blinking Green

 {{{device-animation device "blink" "lime" }}}

-Electrons that are flashing green have successfully read the APN data from the inserted SIM card and are attempting to connect to a cellular tower.
+Electrons that are blinking green have successfully read the APN data from the inserted SIM card and are attempting to connect to a cellular tower.
 There are many different reasons that your Electron might fail to connect to your nearby cellular network.
-Here are a few things you can check if you find your device in an endless loop (5 minutes+) of flashing green:
+Here are a few things you can check if you find your device in an endless loop (5 minutes+) of blinking green:

 ### 1) Is your Electron compatible with your local cellular network?
 There are three different variants of the Electron, and they each work in different parts of the world: